Morphisms of Berkovich curves and the different function: The different function

 In the sequel, we consider a generically \'etale morphism $f\:Y\to X$ between nice compact curves.

 \begin{definition} The {\em different function} of $f$ is the map $\delta_f\:Y^\hyp\to(0,1]$ that associates the different $\delta_{\calH(y)/\calH(f(y))}$ to a point $y\in Y^\hyp$. \end{definition}

-We will later extend this map to the whole $Y$.
+Note that $\delta_f=1$ on the tame locus of $f$, as follows from Lemma~\ref{tamelem}.
+We will later extend $\delta_f$ to all of $Y$.
 An extension of $\delta_f$ to type 5 points will not be used, but we prefer to discuss it for the sake of completeness.